perspicacious-one/package-init/README.md

 Done!
 Now when you want to start a new project, type `project-init` in the new project directory and follow the prompts.

+## Extend & Customize

+You can add, remove, or change any of the files to suit your needs.
+Files in the `/lib/common` directory will be placed in every project.

+If you want more project options simply create a project type folder (e.g. - 'vue') in the `/lib` directory, then place the files you want to be populated in the new folder.